 The 16th report, submitted on 20/12/2021, concerns the follow-up given to the relevant decisions of the Committee in the framework of the collective complaints procedure.

-The assessments of the Committee on the follow-up to decisions in complaints will be published in March 2023.
+The assessments of the Committee on the follow up to decisions in complaints have been published in February 2023.